diyscif/diyscif/scif-thesis.md

 unoccupied. [@ics-705-ts, p.
 62]

 Visual recognition of persons entering the SCIF by an authorized person at the entrance is the ideal access control.
-Should this not be possible an automated system can be used instead. [@ics-705-ts, p.
+Should this not be possible, an automated system can be used instead. [@ics-705-ts, p.
 62]

 An automated personnel ACS should use two different credentials, such as ID